couchbaselabs/try-cb-dotnet/README.md

 `hotels-index` if it does not already exist.

-### Running the Node.js API application manually
+### Running the .NET API application manually

-You may want to run the Node.js application yourself, to make rapid changes to it, and try out the features of the Couchbase API, without having to re-build the Docker image.
+You may want to run the .NET application yourself, to make rapid changes to it, and try out the features of the Couchbase API, without having to re-build the Docker image.
 You may still use Docker to run the Database and Frontend components if desired.

-Install the dependencies:

-    npm install

-Note that `nodemon` is installed as a dev-dependency, so you can run the server with the benefit of automatic restarting as you make changes.
+Simply run the project with:

+    dotnet run --project try-cb-dotnet/try-cb-dotnet.csproj

+You may wish to take advantage of .NET's `watch` command to restart the server as you make changes:

+    dotnet watch --project try-cb-dotnet/try-cb-dotnet.csproj run

 You will have to point your application at the Couchbase server with the `CB_HOST` environment variable.